Topological recursion and uncoupled BPS structures II: Voros symbols and the $\tau$-function: Review of BPS structures and the BPS Riemann-Hilbert problem

 defines a vector field on $M$ with discontinuities at this locus.
 Then, we can associate the $\tau$-function corresponding to the family as follows. \begin{dfn}[{\cite[\S 4.6]{Bri19}}] Suppose $X({\bm m},\hbar)$ is a family of solutions to the BPS Riemann-Hilbert problem associated to a framed miniversal variation of BPS structures over $M$.
-A \emph{BPS $\tau$-function} for the family of solutions $X({\bm m},\hbar)$, associated to a ray $\ell$, is defined so that the Hamiltonian vector field of the function $2\pi i \, \log \tau_{{\rm BPS}, \ell}$ coincides with the vector field ${\partial_\hbar} \log Y_{\ell}$, where the Poisson structure on $M$ is given by \eqref{eq:possion-M}.
+A \emph{BPS $\tau$-function} for the family of solutions $X({\bm m},\hbar)$, associated to a {non-BPS} ray $\ell$, { } is a {possibly-multivalued} meromorphic function defined so that the Hamiltonian vector field of the function $2\pi i \, \log \tau_{{\rm BPS}, \ell}$ coincides with the vector field ${\partial_\hbar} \log Y_{\ell}$, where the Poisson structure on $M$ is given by \eqref{eq:possion-M}.

 \end{dfn}

 In terms of the coordinates above (for a chosen basis $\gamma_1, \dots, \gamma_r \in \Gamma$), we may write the condition for being a $\tau$-function as

 In general, it is unknown if there exists a $\tau$-function, and uniqueness is not guaranteed.
 However, if we additionally impose that $\tau_{{\rm BPS}, \ell}$ is invariant under simultaneous rescaling of the coordinates $z_i$ and $\hbar$, and if the antisymmetric form $\langle \cdot, \cdot \rangle$ is nondegenerate, then the $\tau$-function is uniquely specified up to a multiplication by an element in ${\mathbb C}^\ast$.